-If you are hospitalized when your enrollment begins We pay for covered services from the effective date of your enrollment.
-However, if you are in the hospital when your enrollment in our Plan begins, call our customer service department immediately at 1-800-624-6961 (St. Clairsville office) or 1-800-426-9013 (Massillon office).
-If you are new to the FEHB Program, we will arrange for you to receive care and provide benefits for your covered services while you are in the hospital beginning on the effective date of your coverage.
+If you are in the hospital when your enrollment in our Plan begins, call our customer service department immediately at 1-800-400-7247.
+If you are new to the FEHB Program, we will arrange for you to receive care and reimburse you for your covered expenses while you are in the hospital beginning on the effective date of your coverage.